fboender/sec-tools/docs/man/sec-gather-listenports.1.md

 :   Annotation file.
 A JSON file who's information will be joined with the gathered results.
 This can be used to add custom information to results.

 **--no-local**
-:   Only include services that are listening on all / public interfaces (0.0.0.0)
+:   Do not include services listening on 127.0.0.1

 # EXAMPLES